-The Certificate of Achievement is designed for students who wish to receive specialized occupational training for a specialized career objective requiring less than forty-five (45) credits.
+The Certificate of Achievement is designed for students who wish to receive specialized occupational training for a specialized career objective requiring less than forty-five (45) credits, but more than twenty (20) credits.
 Students must maintain a cumulative GPA of 2.00 or better.
 Students are required to complete a minimum of ten (10) credits at Clark College to meet the Academic Residency requirement.